DavidAnson/markdownlint-cli2/README.md

 - Other details are the same as for `jsonc`/`json` files described above.
 - If `yaml` and `yml` files are present in the same directory, the `yaml` version takes precedence.
-- If a `jsonc` or `json` file is also present, it takes precedence.
+- If a `jsonc` or `json` file is present in the same directory, it takes precedence.
 - For example: [`.markdownlint.yaml`][markdownlint-yaml]

 ### `.markdownlint.js`